-The society of the Lake Pleasant camp-meeting takes no pecuniary responsibility, as everything is let out to those who monopolize their respective branches.
+The society of the Lake Pleasant camp meeting takes no pecuniary responsibility, as everything is let out to those who monopolize their respect-

 This leads to some abuses, and makes one feel as though he was there to be picked, but I am satis-fied that when after a little further experience the few remaining abuses are remedied, it will be a model camp.
-The officers learn each year leasons tew remaining souses are remetical it will be a model camp.
-The officers learn each year lessons that enable them to improve the condition of things at the next camp, and as they work with no salary, they are entitled to much credit for their self-sacriticing devotion to the cause.
+The officers learn each year lessons model camp.
+The officers learn each year lessons that enable them to improve the condition of things at the next camp, and as they work with no salary, they are entitled to make credit for their self-sacrificing devotion to the cause.

 One thing that pained me was to see the public mediums worked so hard, and taking so little time for social recreation.
-I say them rarely at time for social recreation.
 I saw them rarely at our meetings.
-The association could, I think, assist the mediums and improve the meetings, by sist the mediums and improve the meetings, by holding out better inducements to the former.
-To all mediums of known merit, they could give ground rent and tent, on condition of their using their gifts a portion of the time freely by mingling with the people, and in this way do much good.
-I find that at our meetings where the mediums mingle with those present, they ever are drawn to some one to give him tests, and this does away with that mericalitie feeling, so forturing to evwith that materialistic feeling, so toriuring to ev ery good medium, that comes with the asking of a fee.
+The association could, I think, assist the mediums and improve the meetings, by holding out better inducements to the former.
+To all mediums of known ment, they could give ground rent and tent, on condition of their using their gifts a portion of the time freely by mingling with the people, and in this way do much good.
+I find that at our meetings where the mediums mingle with those present, they ever are drawn to some one to give him tests, and; this does away with that materialistic feeling, so forturing to every good medium, that comes with the asking of a fee.
+Several of the best mediums on the ground ery good medium, that comes with the asking of a fee.
 Several of the best mediums on the ground told me they only made their expenses, and never heard an address.
 Fifty per cent of their sittings are free.
-A medium cannot say No! to hungry mortals and anxious spirits, and so their time and strength are taken, while board and rent goes on.
-I would like to see the association recognize the part they do towards making the camp a success by reducing their expenses.
-We had pleasant and satisfactory sittings with Mrs. Carrie Twing, Mrs. Suydam, (and she gave a successful fire test scance.
+A medium cannot say No! to hungry mortals and anxious spirits, and so their time and atrength are taken, while board and rent goes on.
+I would like to see the association recognize the part they do towards making the camp a success, by reducing their expenses.

+We had pleasant and satisfactory sittings with Mrs. Carrie Twing, Mrs. Suydam, (and she gave a successful dire test seance.
 She will submit to any reasonable test.
 Let skeptics test her.)
-Mrs. Currier, musical medium, and "The Allen Boy," and while I mention these, I would not do injustice to the many others.
+Mrs. Curreasonable test.
+Let skeptics test her.)
+Mrs. Cur-rier, musical medium, and "The Allen Boy," and while I mention these, I would not do lujustice to the many others.
 These are the only ones I had experience with.
-Mrs. Currier's manifestations are in the light, and are ramarkable.
-The Allen Boy's scances are dark, but as I at one time held both his hands, I am satisfied that no embodied human power made the music upon the two gui-tars that played meanwhile.
+Mrs. Currier's manifestations are in the light, and are remarkable.
+The Allen Boy's seauces are dark, but as I at one time held both his hands, I am satisfied that no embodied human power made the music upon the two gul. human power made the music upon the two gultars that played meanwhile.